slavabdev/cookbook_ms3/Testing.md

 - **HOME PAGE**
     - Open the page in different browsers and scroll it down to make sure that everything displays correctly.
     - Carousel
-        - Click on the arrows to verify that the carousel works correctly and all slides are displayed accurately.
+        - Click on the dots to verify that the carousel works correctly and all slides are displayed accurately.
         - Hover over the buttons to make sure that they change the colour.
         - Click the buttons to verify that they link with the correct sections/pages.
         - Expand and reduce a screen size to verify that slider looks good on different screen widths.